-The dock project will be used for boating related purposes to serve a single-family residential development.
-As required by the City of Newport Beach Harbor Resources Division, an eelgrass survey was conducted on March 5, 2013.
+The dock project, associated with the existing single-family home, will be used for boating related purposes.
+As required by the City of Newport Beach Harbor Resources Division, an eelgrass survey was conducted on June 23, 2013.
 No eelgrass was discovered within the project area.
 Eelgrass surveys completed during the active growth phase of eelgrass (typically March through October) are valid for 60-days with the exception of surveys completed in August-October.
 A survey completed in August-October shall be valid until the resumption of active growth (i.e., March 1).
-The project is on the agenda for the September 2013 Coastal Commission meeting so the eelgrass survey is no longer valid.
+The project is on the agenda for the December 2013 Coastal Commission meeting so the eelgrass survey is no longer valid.
 Therefore, a subsequent eelgrass survey will be required prior to beginning any construction.